Moms have impossible standards today.

-And though some of us are starting to catch on to the “society conspiracy,” sometimes we forget that sometimes it’s not the information but what we make the information to be that can be poisonous.
+And though some of us are starting to catch on to the “society conspiracy,” sometimes we forget that it’s often not the information but what we make the information to be that can be poisonous.

 Let’s discuss another icon of perfection many strive to be like, the ultimate icon of godliness and productivity, whose price is far above rubies: the Proverbs 31 mom!

 It doesn’t matter whether you idea of perfection is based on secular or religious information, the truth is that you will absolutely, positively, and only one-hundred-percent of the time, ALWAYS fall short.

 I have Proverbs 31 highlighted on my Bible and I have studied it with my daughters multiple times, and I’ve realized that just like most messages we receive, this passage can be either extremely inspirational or extremely damaging… and here’s why:

 You can’t do it all.

 You’re not supposed to be like anyone, especially not a Proverbs 31 woman who is one man’s vision of what his soulmate is supposed to be like (and according to his mother’s expectations).